Who is the richest woman in the world?

 The company grew rapidly in Europe and then expanded internationally in the 1950s, opening offices in the United States and other countries worldwide.

 One of the key factors that contributed to L'Oréal's success is its commitment to research and development.
-Its commitment to growth and development has long been recognized as industry-leading, and many analysts have touted this as the reason the group has maintained its position as a market leader over the years.
+Its commitment has long been recognised as industry-leading, and many analysts have touted this as the reason the group has maintained its position as a market leader over the years.

 In the final few decades of the 1990s, L'Oréal continued to expand its product line and reach, focusing on research and development as well as acquisitions.

-The firm expanded its product offerings to include skincare, makeup, and fragrances, and it also acquired several other brands to diversify its portfolio further.
+Its product offerings included skincare, makeup and fragrances, and it also acquired several other brands to diversify its portfolio further.

 Some of the best-known brands in the L'Oréal family include Garnier, Giorgio Armani Beauty, La Roche-Posay and Urban Decay.